New Certification

 This document is the best way to provide customers and other interested parties with evidence of BPI Certification.

-Please note that the PDF certificate is the official BPI Certificate; no paper copies will be provided to BPI Members, but the PDF can be printed by the applicant, if a physical copy is desired.
+Please note that the PDF certificate is the official BPI Certificate; no paper copies will be provided to BPI License holders, but the PDF can be printed by the applicant, if a physical copy is desired.

 BPI-certified products are listed in a searchable catalog on BPI's website.
 This catalog allows the public to search for and verify BPI-certified products.